MHNorth/E-Commerce-Django-Angular/README.md

 # Django-Angular E-Commerce Application

 Django-Angular E-Commerce is a complex full stack web application that makes use of multi-features and multi-faceted modeling relationships.
-Asynchronous messaging, client and server side frameworks, APIs, cloud and container-based technologies have been integrated within this app.
+Asynchronous messaging, Jenkins CI/CD, client and server side frameworks, APIs, cloud and container-based technologies have been integrated within this app.

 ## Installation